-In general, if your domain is example.com.au and the site will be hosted on the central servers, then TS needs to set up name-server records so that both example.com.au and www.example.com.au have an IP address of 184.108.40.206 .
+In general, if your domain is example.com.au and the site will be hosted on the central servers, then TS needs to set up name-server records so that both example.com.au and www.example.com.au have the correct IP address.

 The Web Team should be notified prior to this so that the central web servers can be configured to respond to these names.

 If the domain name is registered with a third party and not administered by TS, then you are responsible for domain administration and must maintain the domain name for as long as it is needed.